ds-oliveira/rest-api/README.md

 module.exports = logger
 ```

-Models can help you to identify what's the structure of an object you're working with in dynamic typed languages, so let's create a model named User.
+Models can help you to identify what's the structure of an object you're working with dynamically typed languages, so let's create a model named User.

 ### `rest-api/models/user/index.js`